 These paragraphs don’t even begin to account for all the non lethal violence (both purposeful and accidental) that has traumatized millions of people in just the last 5000-10,000 years.
 The weight of that trauma is something we are not aware of, but its influence has been profound on our species.

-Our very nascent and incomplete awareness of epigenetics has shown fairly indisputably that offspring of Holocaust survivors carry an anxiety about the world that appears to be closely related to their parents’ experiences.
 Does it not make sense that our cultural norms and assumptions should be affected by the amount of trauma we’ve endured?

 Epigenetics is starting to explore and shed light on what have been fairly common understandings among those who are affiliated with social sciences have been trying to articulate and address for years.
-Social workers, and counselors have known that families and indeed entire cultures suffer over generations due to the injustices and traumas perpetrated on their ancestors.
+Social workers, social scientists, and counselors have known that families and indeed entire cultures suffer over generations due to the injustices and traumas perpetrated on their ancestors.
 But we fail to see the exact corollaries in the dominant cultures we live in.
-We fail to see how unprocessed trauma has affected our current norms and assumptions and thus our governmental policies in profound ways.
+We fail to see (clearly) how unprocessed trauma has affected our current norms and assumptions and thus our governmental policies in profound ways.

-Cultural PTSD theory says that everything from corruption, mental illness, crime, disconnection from nature, pollution, the loss of habitats, to poverty, institutional biases, dysfunctional workplaces, fundamentalism (in whatever form it takes), the problems with educational systems, traffic, the loudness of our cities, anti intellectualism, the rise of patriarchal norms, and the obsessional quests to make money-these issues have ALL been formed and become looming problems -in part- due to trauma responses.
+Cultural PTSD theory says that everything from corruption, mental illness, crime, disconnection from nature, pollution, the loss of habitats, to poverty, institutional biases, dysfunctional workplaces, fundamentalism (in whatever form it takes), the problems with educational systems, traffic, the loudness of our cities, anti intellectualism, the rise of patriarchal norms, and the obsessional quests to make money-these issues have ALL been formed and become looming problems -in large part- due to trauma responses.
 Usually we point instead to things like greed as a culprit in these issues.